syncfusion-content/java-file-format-docs/java-file-formats/word-library/find-item-in-word-document.md

 ---
 title: Find item in Word document in Java | Syncfusion
-description: Find an item in the Word document in Java using Syncfusion Java Word library (Essential DocIO)
+description: Learn how to Find an item in the Word document in Java using Syncfusion<sup>&reg;</sup> Java Word library
 platform: java-file-formats
 control: Word Library
 documentation: UG